OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-2.markdown

   1. Add the namespace for `IUpdateModel` using the `Ctrl-.` keyboard shortcut.

 As explained above, the first `Editor()` method is for displaying an edit form in the admin dashboard.
 You can see that it returns a content shape called `Parts_FeaturedProduct_Edit`.
-We will use this information later on when updating the `placement.info`.
+We will use this information later on when updating the `Placement.info`.

-The way it does it is by using the provided `shapeHelper` factory to create a new shape for the current content part (our FeaturedProductPart with the `bool IsOnSale` property).
+The way it does it is by using the provided `shapeHelper` factory to create a new shape for the current content part (our `FeaturedProductPart` with the `bool IsOnSale` property).
 This is the same shape factory we used in our `Display()` method the first time around.

 For editor views you use the `.EditorTemplate()` method and pass in the configuration values.
 By default, Orchard places all of its editor views in the `EditorTemplates` folder.
 Combining this with the `TemplateName` parameter we know that we will be creating a view called `.\Views\EditorTemplates\Parts\FeaturedProduct.cshtml` in the next section.